scribe-security/docs/docs/valint/policy-results.md

 geometry: margin=2cm
 ---

-# Introduction to policy results
+## Introduction to policy results

-After running the `valint verify` command, the results of policy evaluation can be stored as an in-toto statement (`statement-sarif` or simply `statement`), in-toto attestation (`attest-sarif` / `attest`), or a JSON file in SARIF format.
-The output is then pushed to an OCI registry and can be verified at a later time.
+The policy evaluation outcome is a report in SARIF format, optionally encapsulated as an evidence: in-toto statement (_default_) or attestation.
+By default, this evidence is pushed to the attestation store and can be referenced by other policies.

 In this context, the in-toto statement or attestation has a predicate type of <http://docs.oasis-open.org/sarif/sarif/2.1.0>, target type `policy-results` and contains SARIF under `.predicate.content` path.